nujabes403/generator-klay-dapp/generators/app/templates/tutorial/1-introduction.md

 * [Deploy contract](7-deploy-contract.md)
 * [Run app](8-run-app.md)

-## A. Introudction
+## A. Introduction

 ![intro](https://github.com/nujabes403/generator-klay-dapp/blob/master/images/1intro.gif?raw=true)

-This is introduction of our tutorial app.
+This is the introduction of our tutorial app.
-We will make app with basic smart contract(`Count`).
+We will make an app with basic smart contract(`Count`).
 This app's features are simple: any user can plus or minus current value like above gif.

 [Next: Environment setup](2-environment-setup.md)